dirac-institute/kbmod/README.md

 * CMake

 **To install:**
-Open search/pybinds/CmakeLists.txt and verify in "include_directories" section that the paths to the python headers and to the cuda installation are correct.
+Open search/pybinds/CmakeLists.txt and verify in the "include_directories" section that the paths to the python headers and to the cuda installation are correct.

 Then run
 ```source install.sh```